-For now, let’s assume that your domain doesn’t have the specific needs that will be covered in later categories, and you’re simply looking for the overall top-of-the-line SEO hosting.
+For now, let’s assume that your domain doesn’t have the specific needs that will be covered in later categories and that you’re simply looking for overall top-notch SEO web hosting.

 The Biggest Hosting Factors for General SEO

 When you’re comparing different SEO hosting packages from an SEO web hosting provider, by looking at their materials or by reading reviews, you’re going to want to consider all of the following vital factors.

 1. Speed: The load time of your website is an important ranking factor (a lot more information about why this is the case near the end of this guide).
 In short, it’s because your domain can be directly penalized by search engines if your loading times are bad on average.

-Because hosting has such a large impact on page loading speed, you need to choose a host with a history of delivering good speeds if search engine optimization is your primary concern.
+Because web hosting has such a large impact on page loading speed, you need to choose a host with a history of delivering good speeds if search engine rankings are your primary concern.

 2. Uptime: A good hosting provider will put a lot of effort and technology toward ensuring that your website experiences as little downtime as possible.

-This matters because, like your site speed, the percentage of time that your website is up will have an effect on your long-term SEO .
+This matters because, like your site speed, the percentage of time that your website is up will affect your long-term SEO .

 Downtime has an immediate effect, as your potential visitors will no longer be able to access the website, and it may be temporarily removed from SERPs as a result.

 In the long term, downtime can increase your bounce rate, and that can take a long time to repair.

 3. Server Location: Nearly every host will promise excellent speed and uptime.
-You want to be absolutely sure though, so you should pay attention to where the servers are located.
+You want to be sure though, so you should pay attention to where the servers are located.